Table of Contents Show

 4.8.
 One 6 Three

-One 6 Three is opened in February of 2016.
-While it’s pretty new at the pizza block and the best pizza in New Haven, it’s grown into one of the nation’s well-known pizza joints.
+One 6 Three was opened in February of 2016.
+While it’s pretty new at the pizza block it’s grown into one of the nation’s well-known pizza joints.

 This small business cranks some exceptional wood-fired artisanal pizzas, sandwiches, small plates, etc.